Peakboard/peakboard.github.io/content/_get_started/en-peakboard-designer.md

 Via the button [Templates] (2) you will find some templates, which should make the start as easy as possible.
 The templates serve as examples and can be used as a basis for your individual visualization.
 The button [Script templates] (3) gives you access to templates for different use cases and example files that explain how to work with scripts.
-To start your visualization without a template, select [Empty file] in the [Start from scratch] area (4).
+To start your visualization without a template, select one of the themes from the theme slider in the [Start from scratch] section (4).
+You can always change the selected theme later if you don't like it.
+Alternatively, click [new file] in the left pane and the petrol theme will be automatically selected, opening an empty file.

 ![Peakboard get started dialog](/assets/images/get_started/Peakboard-Designer_start_en.png)